byuweb/HTML-Templates/README.md

 - **Sass** - Compiler for CSS.
 Once Ruby is installed, run the command <code>gem install sass</code> in the command line to install.
 Info at [sass-lang.com](http://sass-lang.com/)
 - **Compass** - Sass extension with pre-built mixins and variables.
 In the command line, run <code>gem install compass</code> to install.
 Info at [compass-style.org](http://compass-style.org/).

+### Sass gotcha

+Google Chrome has changed the way they do [source mapping](http://net.tutsplus.com/tutorials/tools-and-tips/source-maps-101/).
+(If you're not familiar with source mapping, imagine the Chrome inspector telling you locations of your CSS in the pre-compiled sass files rather than compiled CSS.
+Very useful.)

+Anyway, the source mapping in the currently released version of sass (v3.2.9 as of July 29, 2013) doesn't work in Chrome anymore.
+However, there's a pre-release version that does work.
+Install it like so:

+<code>gem install sass -v 3.3.0.alpha.141 --pre</code>

 ### Setup

 Once you've downloaded the repo, you'll need to run an initial setup command so that Node will download the required grunt plugins.